-The original Chromium Switch newsletter for fans of The Firesign Theatre existed from 1972 to 1975.
+The original Chromium Switch newsletter (founded by Tom Gedwillo) for fans of The Firesign Theatre existed from 1972 to 1975.
 Also known as FIREMAIL, the list readership increased after being mentioned on the liner notes of The Giant Rat of Sumatra

 You can't get there from here.

 "The one with the ever-widening hole in it!"

 This is a line of Indians leaving beautiful Rancho Malario--to make room for YOU!
 Here's the beautiful Trail of Tears golf course...

 So do your part today, Joe.
 Join with millions of your neighbors and turn in your shoes!

 If you push something hard enough, it will fall over.

 One of my earliest goals when creating the 'chromiumswitch' domain was to include scans of the original Chromium Switch newsletter from the 1970's.
 Those issues are available here.